 - Fresh chives or green onion

 *If you have the Tapas: Traditional and Contemporary Tapas Dishes cookbook, you may notice I have reduced the olive oil from 2/3 cup to 1/2 cup.
-We found the amount of olive oil suggested in the original recipe to be a bit too much and have preferred making this salad with only 1/2 cup olive oil since our first attempt.
+We found the amount of olive oil suggested in the original recipe to be a bit too much and have preferred making this salad with only 1/2 cup of olive oil since our first attempt.

-How To Make Spanish White Bean Salad
+How to Make Spanish White Bean Salad

 First, you’ll drain and rinse the beans.
-I used cannellini beans, but you could use other white beans, such Great Northern or navy beans, for this recipe.
+I used cannellini beans, but you could use other white beans, such as Great Northern beans or navy beans, for this recipe.
 Then place the beans, chopped celery, and finely chopped gherkin in a mixing bowl.

 Next, you’ll make the vinaigrette by whisking together the olive oil, white wine vinegar, garlic, Dijon mustard, parsley, and sugar in another mixing bowl or liquid measuring cup.
 Then season with salt and pepper to taste.

-Serving This Tapa At Home
+Serving This Tapa at Home